How To Use A Glycolic Facial Peel At Home

 The Ultimate Guide

-It really is easy doing light, safe glycolic acid chemical peels at home, so follow this guide and enjoy the benefits!* (This is a guide only, read this page for an overview on performing home chemical peels).
+It really is easy doing light, safe glycolic acid chemical peels at home, so follow this guide and enjoy the benefits!* (This is a guide only, peels are done at your own risk).

 If you prefer to jump to parts of the page, use the links below: